tillitis/tkey-ssh-agent/README.md

 (like `/dev/ttyACM0`) should be read/writable by you who are logged in locally (see `loginctl`).

-Another way is becoming a member of the group that owns the serial port.
-On Ubuntu that group is `dialout`, and you can do it like this:
+Another way is to become a member of the group that owns the serial port.
+On Ubuntu the group is `dialout` and you can do it like this:

 ```
 $ id -un